KIARN-TECH/thingz_to_do/README.md

 4. **View All Activities:** At any time, you can view a list of all your reminders, ensuring you’re always aware of your schedule.
 5. **Easy Interaction:** Use simple command-line inputs to add `(y)`, view `(v)`, or modify reminders with ease.

+> **IMPORTANT:** Ensure your system clock is set correctly to avoid missed reminders.

 ---

 ## **Benefits**